 Points of Interest

-Experience a historical Thai adventure as you cruise along the Chao Phraya River in the comfort of our luxurious Anantara Cruise and witness striking landmarks of a bygone era.
-Today, a trip up the historic waterway will introduce you to sacred sites, fascinating heritage museums and to experience local folk traditions.
+Experience a quintessentially Thai adventure as you cruise along the Chao Phraya River and witness striking landmarks of a bygone era.
+Today, a trip up the historic waterway will introduce you to sacred sites, fascinating heritage museums and local folk traditions.

 Thailand's Neo-Gothic Monastery

-Constructed at the command of King Rama V in 1878, Wat Niwet Thammaprawat was built in the style of an English Gothic church.
-The temple’s stained-glass windows and unusual architecture make it one of the most distinctive Buddhist temples in Thailand.
+Constructed on the command of King Rama V in 1878, Wat Niwet Thammaprawat was built in the style of an English Gothic church.
+The temple’s stained glass windows and unusual architecture make it one of the most distinctive Buddhist temples in Thailand.

 Ayutthaya's Grand Palace